jgrana2/master_key/README.md

 ![alt text](https://github.com/jgrana2/master_key/blob/master/screenshot.png?raw=true)

 This master key script is a Node.js app to store encrypted passwords on a local master file securely.
 This app is designed to be run locally, with no cloud server yet.
-However, since the master file is encrypted, you can safely store it in any cloud service or push it to a private GitHub repo to keep track of changes.
+However, since the master file is encrypted, you can safely store it in any cloud service or push it to a private GitHub repo to keep track of changes (assuming a strong master password is used).

 ## USAGE